-23 Ecological status comprises: biological quality elements, physiochemical conditions and hyrdomorphological quality elements.
+Ecological status comprises: biological quality elements, physiochemical conditions and hyrdomorphological quality elements.
 The overall ecological status of the water body is determined by the lowest level of status achieved across all quality elements. threshold values to be set by individual member states.

-Groundwater standards quality are environmental quality standards expressed as the concentration of a particular pollutant, group of pollutants or indicator of pollution in groundwater, which should not be exceeded in order to protect human health and the environment.
-Annex I of the Directive sets standards for two pollutants: Nitrates - 50mg/l and; Active substances in pesticides2 includina their relevant metabolites, degradation and reaction products - 0,1 μg/l and $0.5 \mu g/l$ (total26).
+Groundwater quality standards are environmental quality standards expressed as the concentration of a particular pollutant, group of pollutants or indicator of pollution in groundwater, which should not be exceeded in order to protect human health and the environment.
+Annex I of the Directive sets standards for two pollutants: Nitrates - 50mg/l and; Active substances in pesticides their relevant metabolites. includina degradation and reaction products - 0,1 μg/l and $0.5 \mu g/l$ (total).

-Irish groundwater threshold values27 are currently in the process of being set by the EPA.
+Irish groundwater threshold values are currently in the process of being set by the EPA.